rubythonode/Dart-Go-Music-Player/README.md

 <code>% pub build </code>

-Copy the Go executable to <em>DartWebAudio/build/web</em>, create a directory named "dart_music" in your web server, then copy the contents of the former directory into the new one.
+Copy the Go executable (Go-Dart-Music-Player or Go-Dart-Music-Player.exe) to <em>DartWebAudio/build/web</em>, create a directory named "dart_music" in your web server, then copy the contents of the former directory into the new one.

 # Running the package
 Before running the mobile app, start running the Go executable.
 The first time you want to run the app, start up a new command prompt, go to this repository, then